NRB-Tech/partition_hex/README.md

 # Partition Hex

-A Zephyr module that simplifies creating and including partition hex files in the build process, typically used for device provisioning data and other partition-specific content.
+A Zephyr module for nRF Connect SDK's Partition Manager that simplifies creating and including partition hex files in the build process, typically used for device provisioning data and other partition-specific content.

 ## Overview